mikeleeco/mikeleeco.github.com/src/routes/posts/posts/2023-10-23-dc-takeoff.md

 <Image alt="Red Abstraction.
 Composition primarily in red accented with thin black lines.
 Background in olive green.
 Rendered in oil on canvas, by Alma Thomas." text="Alma Thomas, Red Abstraction, 1960, oil on canvas, 36 1/4 x 30 in.
 (92.1 x 76.2 cm.), Smithsonian American Art Museum, Gift of the artist, 1978.40.1.
 Accessed from: <a target='_blank' href='https://americanart.si.edu/artwork/red-abstraction-24016'>Smithsonian American Art Museum</a>" src="/img/SAAM-1978.40.1_1_screen.jpg"/>

-She would paint her last realist work of the March on Washingon in 1963.
+She would paint her last realist work of the March on Washington in 1963.

 <Image alt="March on Washington.
 Composition of a crowd of people in front of a background of signs.
 Rendered in oil on canvas, by Alma Thomas." text="Alma Thomas, March on Washington, 1963, oil on canvas, 30 x 39 in.
 (76.2 x 99 cm.).
 Accessed from: <a target='_blank' href='https://catalogue.swanngalleries.com/Lots/auction-lot/ALMA-THOMAS-(1891---1978)-March-on-Washington?saleno=2268&lotNo=131&refNo=656286'>Swann Galleries</a>" src="/img/marchOnWashington.jpg"/>